10.30.2023

 The IT Assessment Report

 Following the site visitation, the SimiTree team enters what Slater refers to as the “trust but verify” phase of the IT assessment.
-This consists of accessing the behavioral health, home health, or hospice organization’s IT systems to evaluate which aspects are working as intended and which areas are falling short of expectation.
+This consists of accessing the behavioral health, home health, or hospice organization’s IT systems to evaluate which aspects are working as intended and which areas are falling short of expectations.

 After completing this step and prioritizing the issues they documented during their staff interviews, the IT assessment team is ready to create their final report.
+Schedule your assessment here, and you'll receive our complimentary IT assessment checklist.

 This report is organized into the following categories: